Amazon Inventory Management: 5 Tips on How to Tackle Disorder for Efficiency

 - The dates deliveries are actually received

-If you find that your seller is unreliable, it may be prudent to cut ties or else address the issues immediately in hopes of an improved service.
-To make things run even smoother, however, you may want to switch to automated product fulfillment through a known reliable source such as Amazon FBA.
+If you find that your seller is unreliable, you might have to address the issues immediately in hopes of improved service or cut ties.
+To make things run even smoother, you may want to switch to automated product fulfillment through a known reliable source such as Amazon FBA.
 You already know that Amazon inventory management is solid, so switching to work with a known reliable source is a smart course of action.